 Mature Student Status

 If you are 19 years or older and do not have an OSSD, you may apply as a mature student.
-You will be tested and/ or interviewed to see if you meet the programs prerequisites.
+You will be tested and/ or interviewed to see if you meet the program requirements.
 If you are under the age of 19 at the start of the program you must have an OSSD or equivalent to be admitted.

 George Brown bachelor’s degree programs: